mozq/picto/README.md

     - Specified date and difference date can be set.
 It is effective when you forget to change the time zone of the camera.
 - Remove GPS or all Exif data.

 ## Installation

 ### for Mac
 1. Download DMG file 'Picto-X.X.X-mac.dmg' from [here](https://bintray.com/mozq/generic/picto/_latestVersion).
 (X.X.X is a version)
-2. Mount DMG and cop Picto.app to Applications folder.
+2. Mount DMG and copy Picto.app to Applications folder.
 3. Execute Picto.app to start.
     - If the warning dialog of "can’t be opened because it is from an unidentified developer" is shown, try the following procedure
         1. Right-click (or control-click) the app and choose “Open”.